MCMLXXXIV/PFO_Tools/README.md

 Status
 ======

-The resulting binary, arch_test, opens the dir with the csv files (above) and goes through all the files.
+The proof of concept tool, arch_test, opens the dir with the Official Data csv files (above) and goes through all the files.
 If the file name has a handler defined, it will read the file and store the results in an OfficialData object.